Leaders throughout history have inspired, disappointed, empowered, enraged, challenged, and scared the people they serve.

 - What words and phrases stand out?

 - What talents would you like others to see in you most of all?

-The Values in Action Inventory of Strengths (VIA-IS) survey is free to take and provides crucial insights into who we are and our moral virtues.
+The free Values in Action Inventory of Strengths survey provides crucial insights into who we are and our moral virtues.

 Being aware of and knowing how to use your strengths can be two different things.

 Coaching is one of the most time-effective ways of developing leadership.
 A 2014 study found that when 37 executives and managers received workplace coaching over three months, their leadership skills improved significantly (Mackie, 2014).

 Strength-based coaching offers a practical approach to finding our strengths and developing existing and future leaders.